martincyprus/wtc-miner-monitor/README.md

 this only really matters if you are doing GPU mining.
 This is the path to where your ming_run.exe lives, and where your "0202001" file lives.

 ### client.exe
 once server is running, and local mining has been started and the config has been filed in just double click it. it will take 60 seconds before you see the first line writing out your hash and peer count, and at that point you will also see a line on the server.
+Yes of course you can run client.exe on the same machine as you run server.exe.

 # Checking things while its running
-* In a web browser just go to: http://the IP of the machine you are running the server on
+* In a web browser just go to: http://" the IP of the machine you are running the server on ":" web port number" e.g. http://1.1.1.1:8081
 * supply the username/password you put in the server-config.json
 * Everytime you reload the page the data is updated as can be seen from the "Current UTC time" changes You should start seeing 2 tables:
 * The left most will contain latest data from all nodes, their hash rate, and peer count and when last they checked in.
 * The right hand table will show your aggregated hashing power for each minute. (node count shows how how many nodes reported in that minute, it is possible it shows more then your total node count, it is a known bug but mostly it will show correctly)

+# Using this monitor for Multi-GPU rigs
+This should be possible, I dont have one so have not tried it.
+You will have to run 1 client per GPU and make sure the paths are setup correctly in config.json per client, and that the peer.bat paths are also correct.

 # Building it yourself
-Assuming some basic Go knownledge and a correct setup Go environment.
+Assuming some basic Go knowledge and a correct setup Go environment.
 * go to the aesEncryption folder: go install
 * go the wtcPayLoad folder: go install
 * go to server folder:
-** go get
+  * go get
-** go build
+  * go build
 * go to client folder:
-** go get
+  * go get
-** go build
+  * go build

 you should now have the executables needed, configure the configs as above.